Linuxfabrik/monitoring-plugins/check-plugins/cert/README.md

 ## Overview

-Inspects an X.509 certificate and alerts on days remaining until expiry, hostname mismatch and chain verification failures.
-Two sources via `--source`: `url` connects to a TLS endpoint, runs a TLS handshake and captures the server certificate; `file` reads one or many local certificate files, with glob expansion for batch monitoring of cert directories.
+Inspects X.509 certificates and alerts on days remaining until expiry, hostname mismatch and chain verification failures.
+Three sources via `--source`: `url` connects to a single TLS endpoint, runs a TLS handshake and captures the server certificate; `file` reads one or many local certificate files, with glob expansion for batch monitoring of cert directories; `scan` discovers the hosts of a subnet (the default interface's subnet, a chosen interface, an explicit network in CIDR notation, or an explicit host list) and probes each host on the ports given by `--ports`, inspecting every certificate it gets.
 With `--source=url` the plugin only runs the TLS handshake and reads the server certificate (no HTTP request is sent), so it works for any "TLS from start" service - HTTPS, IMAPS, LDAPS, SMTPS, AMQPS, MQTTS, custom TLS ports.
-STARTTLS-style upgrades on plaintext ports (SMTP 587, IMAP 143, LDAP 389) are not supported. `p12` and `jks` sources are reserved for future expansion without renaming the plugin or breaking existing service templates.
+STARTTLS-style upgrades on plaintext ports (SMTP 587, IMAP 143, LDAP 389) are not supported.
+The default source is `scan`, so without any parameter the plugin scans the default interface's subnet on a set of common data-center TLS ports (HTTPS, mail, LDAPS, AMQPS, MQTTS and common management interfaces; see the `--ports` help for the full default list). `p12` and `jks` sources are reserved for future expansion without renaming the plugin or breaking existing service templates.

 **Important Notes:**

 * `--source=url`: Hostname mismatch and chain verification failures share one `--severity` (default WARN), so operators running internal CAs are not paged for trust issues that are expected in their environment.
 Set `--severity=crit` to enforce strict trust.
 * `--source=file`: chain and hostname checks are not performed.
 Only days remaining is evaluated.
 With a glob that matches many files, the worst state across all matches drives the plugin state.
 The File column abbreviates each path zsh-style (`/etc/ssl/certs/web1.pem` becomes `/e/s/c/web1.pem`) so wide cert-directory listings stay readable; the full path is shown in `--lengthy` output.
+* `--source=scan`: each reachable certificate is checked for expiry **and** for chain/trust (does it chain to a CA in the system trust store, or one added via `--ca-file`?).
+Hostname verification is not done, because a subnet scan reaches IP addresses whose certificates legitimately do not match.
+A valid self-signed certificate is tolerated (it is cryptographically as sound as a publicly trusted one); other trust failures (unknown CA, expired or broken chain) raise the state via `--severity` (default WARN, `crit` to enforce). `--insecure` turns trust verification off entirely for pure expiry monitoring.
+Counting follows the `lynis` check and is done per host, not per host/port: a `/24` reports `X/254 hosts responded`, not `X/508 targets`.
+Hosts (or host/port combinations) that do not answer within `--timeout` are skipped silently, so an empty subnet returns OK with `0/N hosts responded`.
+The worst state across all reachable certificates drives the plugin state.
+Scan a large subnet from a host that can actually reach it, and tune `--max-workers` (parallelism) and `--timeout` so the run finishes within the check interval.
+* `--source=url`: the plugin inspects the full certificate chain the server sends, not just the leaf.
+The leaf carries the chain/hostname verdict; every intermediate is additionally checked for expiry, so a soon-to-expire intermediate raises the state and shows up as the soonest-expiring certificate in the output.
+Capturing the chain requires Python 3.13 or newer (`ssl.SSLSocket.get_unverified_chain()`); on older Python only the leaf is inspected.
+The chain is shown one block per certificate in `--lengthy`.
+* `--warning` and `--critical` accept three forms: a Nagios range in days (`14:`), a percentage of the certificate's total validity period (`25%`, alert when less than 25% of the lifetime is left), or a duration with a unit (`14d`, `12h`, `2W`, `1M`).
+The percentage form matches the convention of other X.509 scanners and adapts to short-lived (90-day) and long-lived certificates alike.
 * Expired certificates are unconditionally reported as CRIT, regardless of the `--warning` and `--critical` thresholds.
-* `--insecure` skips chain and hostname verification entirely (only meaningful for `--source=url`).
-The certificate is still fetched and inspected, the chain verdict is then reported as "verification skipped".
+* `--insecure` skips chain (and, for `--source=url`, hostname) verification entirely.
+The certificate is still fetched and inspected for expiry, the chain verdict is then reported as "verification skipped".
+Use it for pure expiry monitoring when trust is verified elsewhere or not relevant.
 * When a PEM file contains multiple certificates (for example `fullchain.pem`, a CA bundle, or a chain file), each certificate becomes its own item in the output and is checked independently.
 So a `fullchain.pem` with leaf plus one intermediate produces two rows in the table; the worst state across all of them drives the plugin state.
 To check only the leaf, point `--filename` at a single-cert file like `cert.pem`.
 * What "chain verified" actually covers: the leaf chains to a trust anchor in the system trust store (or `--ca-file`) using the intermediates the server sent or that the local trust store has cached, every certificate in the verified path is within its `notBefore`/`notAfter` window, every signature in that path is cryptographically valid, and the value of `--sni-hostname` (or, when not set, the host part of `--url`) appears in the leaf certificate's `subjectAltName` (or `CommonName` for legacy certs).
 What it does **not** cover: OCSP responder lookups, CRL checks, Certificate Transparency / SCT validation, enforcement of the order in which the server sends the chain, detection of SHA-1 in the verified chain, and the completeness of the chain the server sent (a server that omits intermediates may still verify locally if they are cached, but break for clients with empty caches).
 For those compliance-style checks use a dedicated TLS scanner like `sslyze`.

 **Data Collection:**

-* `--source=url`: opens a TCP connection to the host and port from `--url`, runs a TLS handshake and reads the server certificate.
+* `--source=url`: opens a TCP connection to the host and port from `--url`, runs a TLS handshake and reads the certificate chain the server presents (leaf plus intermediates on Python 3.13+, leaf only on older Python).
 No HTTP request is sent.
-The chain is verified against the system trust store; pass `--ca-file` to use a custom CA bundle. `--sni-hostname` overrides the SNI value sent during the handshake; `--client-cert` and `--client-key` attach a client certificate for mutual TLS.
+The chain is verified against the system trust store; `--ca-file` adds one or more CA bundles to the trusted set and can be given multiple times. `--sni-hostname` overrides the SNI value sent during the handshake; `--client-cert` and `--client-key` attach a client certificate for mutual TLS.
 * `--source=file`: reads each file matching `--filename` (PEM or DER, autodetected) and parses every certificate found.
 PEM bundles expand to one item per certificate. `--filename` supports glob (`*`, `?`, `[abc]`) and recursive glob (`**`).
 When the glob matches files that don't look like certificates (private keys, plain text), they are silently skipped so recursive scans of `/etc/ssl/**` are safe. **Always quote the glob pattern**, otherwise the shell expands it before the plugin sees it and only the first match reaches `--filename`.
+* `--source=scan`: enumerates the target hosts (`--host` overrides discovery, otherwise `--network` in CIDR notation, otherwise `--interface`, otherwise the default interface's subnet; `--exclude` drops individual addresses or names), then probes each host in parallel (`--max-workers`) on every port from `--ports` (each value a single port like `443` or a range like `8000-8100`).
+For each reachable port it runs a TLS handshake, verifies the chain against the system trust store plus any `--ca-file` (without hostname checking), and evaluates the certificate's expiry. `--client-cert` and `--client-key` attach a client certificate for mutual TLS.
+Auto-discovery via `--interface` or the default interface requires the `netifaces` Python module.

 ## Fact Sheet